-616. German.
-Dr. Rose.
+614. German.
 Classes in composition and reading at a Graduate level are available in the Final Year of the B.Com. degree course.
-Thursdays at 12 noon.

 A special class restricted to Civil Service students only is devoted to composition, reading and essays of a literary nature such as are set at the Civil Service examination.